NHL Playoffs Boost: Any Canadian Team to Advance Past Rd 1 +100 at BET99

 When do the 2026 NHL Playoffs start?

-The 2026 Stanley Cup Playoffs begin on Saturday, April 18, 2026.
-First-round series will run through late April and into early May, with the Conference Semifinals projected to begin around May 6.
+The 2026 Stanley Cup Playoffs began on Saturday, April 18.
+First-round series will run through early May, with the Conference Semifinals projected to begin around May 6.
 The Stanley Cup Final is expected to get underway no earlier than June 4, with the series ending no later than June 21.

 How can I watch the 2026 NHL Playoffs in Canada?